PintoGideon/notes/React/GettingStarted.md

 ### Unmounting:

 **_componentWillUnmount_**:The component is about to be unmounted.
 Maybe it's item was removed from a list, maybe the user navigated to another tab.
+In applications with many components, it's very important to free up resources taken up by the components when they are destroyed.

 ### state